Nandi Thimmana: Style

 Unlike his contemporaries like Allasani Peddana, he did not use long and complex words and used only soft and simple Telugu words.
-His works are also understandable to non-scholars and his poetry is fondly called as Mukka Timmana Muddu Paluku (sweet words of Mukku Thimmana) in Telugu.
+His works are also understandable to non-scholars and his poetry is fondly called as Mukku Timmana Muddu Paluku (sweet words of Mukku Thimmana) in Telugu.
 Parijatapaharanam is famous for many soft romantic poems still popular in Telugu.

 He did many poetic experiments in his works.
 One such experiment is called Chitra Kavita (means magical poems).
 All four lines of a few poems can be read from either direction and all lines are palindromes ignoring spaces.
 He composed a poem that can be read from end or start, where all four lines together form a palindrome.
 He also composed a poem with only two letters ('na' and 'ma').
 He also presented Garbha Kavita (means hidden poems) in a few poems, where an entire poem will have two different meanings.